School Science Lessons

 The minerals of Broken Hill are world famous, because many of them are rare and beautiful.

-Most rare minerals were found in the top sections of the mine, where sulfide ore minerals had been weathered and oxidized by groundwater to produce a dazzling array of secondary minerals.
+Most rare minerals were found in the top layers, where sulfide ore minerals had been weathered and oxidized by groundwater to produce secondary minerals.

 However, these areas of the mine are long worked out and are not producing ore or mineral specimens.